 Sharps (Needles or Syringes)

 State Law makes it illegal to throw home-generated sharps, needles or syringes in the garbage or recycling; improper sharps disposal can affect janitors, house-keepers, recycling or waste management workers, pest control workers, groundskeepers, and children or household pets among others.
 Needle-sticks can spread infections or life-threatening diseases.
-For more information on how to properly store and dispose of needles in the Salinas Valley click here.
+For more information on how to properly store and dispose of needles in the Monterey County click here.

 Thermometers, Thermostats & Other Mercury Containing Items